sous-chefs/kafka/documentation/kafka_broker.md

 end
 ```

 When `manage_java` is left at its default, the resource installs Java automatically.
-It uses OpenJDK package installs on most platforms and Amazon Corretto on Amazon Linux and EL 10-family platforms where that path is more reliable.
+It uses Eclipse Temurin packages on most supported Linux platforms and Amazon Corretto on Amazon Linux and EL 10-family platforms where that path is more reliable.
 Managed Java on Amazon Linux and EL 10-family platforms currently supports Java 17 only; use `manage_java false` if you need to supply another JDK there.

 ### Remove a broker installation